ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleUserTypeApi.md

 <a id="updateusertype"></a>
 # **UpdateUserType**
-> EmployeeFullArrayWrapper UpdateUserType (EmployeeType type, UpdateMembersRequestDto? updateMembersRequestDto = null)
+> EmployeeFullArrayWrapper UpdateUserType (EmployeeType type, UpdateMembersRequestDto updateMembersRequestDto)

 Changes a type of the users with the IDs specified in the request.